 – Hollis Hunter

-“FREE TRANS HEALTH CARE HERE →” will be exhibited at Latitude 53 from June 8th to July 20th, 2024, as part of BLESSED ARE THE DIS-IDENTIFIERS, also featuring Arielle Twist, Eish Van Wieren, Frankie Elouise, Friday Smith, Kama La Mackerel, and Marsel Reddick.
+“FREE TRANS HEALTH CARE HERE →” was exhibited at Latitude 53 from June 8th to July 20th, 2024, as part of BLESSED ARE THE DIS-IDENTIFIERS, also featuring Arielle Twist, Eish Van Wieren, Frankie Elouise, Friday Smith, Kama La Mackerel, and Marsel Reddick.

 BLESSED ARE THE DIS-IDENTIFIERS playfully challenges assumptions about “what is trans art” and what it means to defy gender expectations as a direct response to the hyper-identifying and targeting of trans and non-binary people in this province by the government and the media.
 Curated by Vivek Shraya and Latitude 53.